Is what you’re doing crazy enough?

 It was three days of magic.
 We cast off the fetters and dreamed big.
-(Well, I cast them off; I don’t think he'd ever allowed himself to be shackled by anyone.)
+(Well, I cast them off; I don’t think he'd ever let himself to be shackled by anybody.)

-He told me that whenever he was invited to bid for the design of a new development, he would submit three design concepts.
+He told me once that whenever he was invited to bid for the design of a new development, he would submit three design concepts.

 The first two would meet the requirements exactly.

-But for the third, he would throw the requirements out the window, and let his imagination run wild.
+He would throw the requirements out the window, and let his imagination run wild.

 Folks, pay attention.
 This is powerful.
-(In a Steve-Jobsian way.)

 I occasionally drive through neighbourhoods that he built.
 The houses are strikingly different.
-Gently slanted rooves inspired by traditional Japanese architecture, smoothly sloping berms instead of fences, to give the feeling of a gentle breeze while reclining in a lawn chair on a summer afternoon.
+Gently slanted rooves (inspired by traditional Japanese architecture), smoothly sloping berms instead of fences, to give the feeling of a gentle breeze while reclining in a lawn chair on a summer afternoon.

 Nothing like any other neighbourhood in town.
 They stand out, and make you feel that you own something special.
 That you are special.